konard/cv-consistency-check/README.md

 ## Prototype

-This is a prototype that compares CVs from different platforms like HH.ru and StackOverflow.
+This is a prototype that compares CVs from different platforms like HH.ru and Habr Career.

 ### Features

 - Scrapes basic information (name, position, location, skills) from CV profiles
 - Compares data between two platforms
 - Identifies matches and differences
+- Environment variable support for configuration

 ### Usage